madhucnghubphilips/MCP-Security-Learning-Hub/decks/owasp-top10-llm/slides.md

 # AI Security Learning Notes
 <!--Slide - 1-->

-OWASP Top 10 LLM Workshop
+## OWASP MCP Top 10

-From AI fundamentals to LLM risks, RAG, MCP, and responsible AI.
+MCP enables AI models and AI agents to securely interact with external tools, APIs, databases, files, SaaS platforms, and enterprise systems.
+While MCP significantly expands AI capabilities, it also introduces new attack surfaces that traditional application security controls may not adequately address.

 ---